Chart Color Schemes

 Armidale has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Notable ones are Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Social Housing Development Initiative - Armidale, and Armidale Retail Precinct Expansion.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 17 such projects that could impact the area.
+Notable ones include Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Social Housing Development Initiative - Armidale, and Armidale Retail Precinct Expansion.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.